ajayreddytech/NASA-Mission-Control/README.md

 # NASA Mission Control Dashboard

 A MERN full-stack project simulating NASA mission control operations with NASA and SpaceX API data.
-Dockerized and deployed on AWS EC2 for a scalable, production-ready setup using Node.js and MongoDB.
+Dockerized and deployed on AWS EC2 for a scalable, production-ready setup, and enabling real-time mission monitoring.

 ---